xformation/searchservice/README.md

 ## Application api's documentation ##

+### /search/getDocs

+Api to get the elastic documents source json as list, by elastic documents ids list.

+	Method: POST
+	Params:
+		cls	*		String 	fully qualified name of entity class ids 		List<String> list or arrays of string ids
+	Response:
+		Entity class mappings or List of field names if fieldsOnly is true

 ### /search/getIndexMapping

 Api to create a new index in elastic if not index not exists.
 Also add the index mappings for new entity.
 We can call it to update then existing index mappings too using isUpdate field.